Six questions for IDAC’s project manager, Pernilla Hulth

 “KIMKAT has been developed over a long time and doesn’t fully support operations.
 Furthermore, the old system doesn’t document all implemented changes.
 This makes maintenance and troubleshooting difficult.

 “In connection with developing the IT system itself, project members are also reviewing processes, procedures and regulations for: who is to have access to what information (and when); and, ensuring digital identity is linked to the correct physical person.”

 What is the schedule?

-“Under the present schedule, the system will be launched and put into operation in Stepmber or October 2018.
-Before it is put into operation, managers and administrators will be given more information and training already, but this will also be offered those who did not participate at the time."
+“Under the present schedule, the system will be launched and put into operation in 2019.
+Before it is put into operation, managers and administrators have received information and training already, but this will also be offered those who did not participate at the time."

 What will the new affiliation process be?